ivoyager/ivoyager/data/solar_system/README.txt

 Overview:

-TableImporter reads *.tsv files specified in IVGlobal.table_import and IVGlobal.wiki_titles_import, processes cells and converts to Type, and stores in dictionaries in IVGlobal.
-Default can be specified for blank cells.
-For REAL, value is converted based on Units.
-Precision (significant digits) is determined from the table number string and saved.
-You can access data directly from IVGlobal dictionaries or use IVTableReader API for protected access and constructor methods.
+TableImporter reads *.tsv files specified in IVGlobal.table_import and IVGlobal.wiki_titles_import, processes cells and converts to 'Type', and stores all data in dictionaries accessible in IVGlobal.
+'Default' can be specified for blank cells.
+For REAL, value is converted to 'Unit', if specified, and precision (significant digits) is determined from the table text and saved.

+Access data directly from IVGlobal dictionaries or use IVTableReader API for protected access and object constructor methods.
+See comments in prog_refs/table_reader.gd.

 File rules:

 *	Any line starting with # is skipped.
-*   End file with a # line.
+*   End data with a # line.
 (Not always needed, but can prevent eof issues.)
 *	The first non-comment row must have column headers (fields).
 *	Fields prepended with # will be skipped.
-(Use for cell comments or pre- staging a new column.)
+(Use for comments or unused data.)
 *	The first column header must be "name" or "nil".
 If nil, there will be no row_name access.
 *	Row name must be globally unique among all data tables.
 Exception: tables